-Skarb means "treasure" in Polish.
-It is the name of the first fragrance put out by niche perfume brand Humiecki and Graef, which is named after the two grandmothers of founders Sebastian Fischenich and Tobias Müksch, Helena Humiecka z Humiecina (1908-2000) and Katharina Graef (1906-2004).
+Skarb means "treasure" in Polish; it is the name of the first fragrance put out by the niche perfume brand Humiecki and Graef, named after the two grandmothers of founders Sebastian Fischenich and Tobias Müksch: Helena Humiecka z Humiecina (1908-2000) and Katharina Graef (1906-2004).

-First, the fragrance is said to explicitly refuse the traditional order and hierarchization of notes.
-Skarb is an attempt at reflecting the intricacies of life and history, especially as impacted by National Socialism in Eastern Europe.
-It wishes to translate the points of rejoinder and departure, the memories and emotions that beset and nurtured human lives in the region, into the language of perfumery...
+There exists here so many networks of meaning on which the existence of this perfume rests that it is worthwhile to try to present a few of them.
+First the fragrance is said to explicitly refuse the traditional order and hierarchization of notes.
+Skarb is an attempt to reflect the intricacies of life and history - especially as impacted by National Socialism in Eastern Europe, the points of rejoinder and departure, the memories and emotions that beset and nurtured human lives in that region - into the language of perfumery........

-On a third level, Skarb elaborates upon the concept of the Slavic soul developed by the Slavophiles, and Nikolaï Berdiaev in particular, applying it here with a constraint on gender.
-We are dealing with men only and addressing a soft societal taboo: the public display of men's emotions, the vulnerability of the virility ideal in its most conventional form.
-What is interesting to Humiecki and Graef is to capture in perfume the intensity of a reality, "Slavic men crying,"and turn it into art.
-The Russian Berdiaev in "Slavophilism and the Slavic Idea"(1915) theorized the Slavic soul, and in this passage the Polish and Russian ones in particular, establishing the preeminence of the Slavic soul over religious denominational differences and national differences explaining,
+On a third level, Skarb elaborates upon the concept of the Slavic soul developed by the Slavophiles and Nikolaï Berdiaev in particular applying it here with a constraint on gender.
+We are dealing with men only and addressing a soft societal taboo, the public display of men's emotions, the vulnerability of the virility ideal in its most conventional form.
+What is interesting to Humiecki and Graef is to capture in perfume the intensity of a reality "Slavic men crying"and turn it into art.
+The Russian Berdiaev in "Slavophilism and the Slavic Idea"(1915) theorized the Slavic soul and in this passage the Polish and Russian ones in particular, establishing the preeminence of the Slavic soul over religious denominational differences and national differences saying,

 "For the Slavophils the Slavic world in its spirit ought first of all to be Orthodox.
 They felt the non-Orthodox Slav to be a traitor to Slavic matters.
 And they could not forgive the Polish people its Catholicism.
 They could not understand and love the Polish soul, because they could not understand and love the Catholic soul.
 But everything unique to Polish culture is defined by this, that in it Catholicism is focused within the Slavic soul. [....]